 What You’ll Need (Prerequisites)

-Begin by assembling a compact, reliable toolkit and confirming skills so the content pipeline runs smoothly from draft to publish.
-Expect 30 minutes to 2 hours to install accounts, configure basic settings, and verify media workflows.
+Start by putting together a small, reliable toolkit and checking your skills.
+This ensures the content process runs smoothly from draft to publication.
+It will take about 30 minutes to 2 hours to set up accounts, adjust settings, and check media workflows.
 Difficulty ranges from Easy for a basic Google Docs → WordPress flow, to Medium when adding audio/video editors or automation connectors.

 | Tool Category | Recommended Tool(s) | Why It’s Needed | Free/Paid | Skill Needed |